-Kathmandu Valley Day Tour with Local Guide
+Kathmandu City Tour, Kathmandu Valley Tour, Kathmandu Tour Guide

 Kathmandu is a well known travel destination for its rich social and chronicled legacy that lies in the Central Region of Nepal.
 This is the focal center of the nation showing its importance as main worldwide airplane terminal and remains as the port to each niches and corners of Nepal.
 It is the junction for travelers to stay and start their travel to the Himalayas, the Terai, and the cool hilly range.

 Kathmandu valley day tour is a standout among st the most mainstream tourism activities in Nepal.
 Kathmandu city is the capital city of Nepal and is enclosed for its regular excellent, noteworthy and comprehensive tourism areas.
 Kathmandu valley day tour incorporated of ancient legendary town called Kasthamandap or Kantipur.
 Kathmandu city has an aesthetic work of smooth sanctuaries, exquisite royal residences, block cleared portico and monster avenues.
 It is encompassed by green mountain dividers and compelling snow capped crests.
 Kathmandu city is the journey places for both Hindus and Buddhists pilgrims.